Janalytics00/John_port/README.md

 ## Overview of the project ![](assest/1_QJe_yTA_C8J0UudBRGbYlg.png)

 ### Overview:
 In today's data-driven world, the ability to clean and preprocess data efficiently is essential for extracting valuable insights and building accurate predictive models.
-In this guide, I will walk you through the process of data cleaning using Pandas, a powerful Python library for data manipulation and analysis.
+In this guide, I will walk you through data cleaning using Pandas, a powerful Python library for data manipulation and analysis.
 Whether you're a beginner looking to learn the basics or an experienced data scientist seeking advanced techniques, this guide has something for everyone.

 #### The dataset shall be cleaned through the following processes: